-This DIY firewood rack is incredibly easy to put together!
+This easy DIY firewood rack is incredibly simple to put together!
 Check out the tutorial below or the step-by-step video, and make your own with my free build plans.

 When my boyfriend “K” and I took the trip to visit his childhood home, we helped his parents cut down a few trees that had fallen over from storm damage.
 Not to let them go to waste (even if they had a little wood rot), we brought back almost an entire tree in my SUV to use as firewood this winter.

-After unloading it all, I realized that I didn’t have anything built to keep it off the ground (dry & away from wicking up water) and ready for use.
-As it happens, all it took were three 2x4s to create a sturdy little firewood rack to keep it all in check.
+After unloading it all, I realized that I didn’t have anything built to keep my pile of wood off the ground (dry & away from wicking up water) and ready for use.
+As it happens, all it took were three 2x4s to create a sturdy little wood rack to keep it all in check.
 And, bonus: it makes me one step closer on the front porch makeover project, too!

 I still can’t believe we actually got all of the firewood to fit.
 This thing can really provide storage despite its size!